duyisking/rezo-react-boilerplate/README.md

 #### `npm run node`
 - Run the node process of the production server.
 Must be called after running `build`.
-#### `npm run new-component <path> <name>`
+#### `npm run new-component`
-- Create a new component by name at a specific path relative to components directory.
+- Create a new component without manually creating files or copy and paste code.
-- Parameters:
-  - `path`: Required.
-The path relative to `components` directory.
-  - `name`: Required.
-Name of the component.
-- For example, `npm run new-component ./Pages Landing` will create the Landing component at the `components/Pages` directory.

 ---
 ### Configurations